 Day 7 – Angkistri – Alimos Marina – 23 Miles

 We were up bright and early but not particularly eager to head back to the marina.
 With all the food that we had left on board we planned to stop at Moni Island for a lazy lunch stop and for one last dip in the Aegean Sea.

 Moni is located off the south west coast of Aegina and is famous for its population of peacocks!
 We nosed our way into the crystal clear bay on the north side of the island and dropped anchor.
 The lunch spread was more than adequate - we knocked up a Greek Salad, Tzatziki, olives, cheese, tuna salad and much much more!
 Then (against all parental advice on swimming after eating) we took to the water.

 **YULI THE UNICORN UPDATE** - You can get 5 people on there at once!
 Fantastic team effort!

 With a further 20 miles back to base we had to make tracks and head for Alimos Marina.
 We had a light sail back to harbour, tied up and reflected on our wonderful week.
 After handing the yacht back over to the charter company and filling up with fuel we got down to the arduous task of packing.

 As our first meal had been so successful there were no arguments when it was suggested we head back to the same taverna.
 While the sun set over the Peloponnese peninsular we raised a glass to the perfect week we’d had and we saw out our week exactly as we’d begun - with far too many starters of course!

 Final thoughts on the trip – Absolutely amazing area, will definitely be going back to the Saronics soon!
-Fancy some island hopping?
+Fancy some island hopping on a Bareboat Holiday in Greece?
 Get in touch!